Jet lag: Discovery

 According to a 1969 study by the Federal Aviation Administration, aviator Wiley Post was the first to write about the effects of flying across time zones in his 1931 co-authored book, Around the World in Eight Days.
-However, Post and the Federal Aviation Administration initially did not link these symptoms to circadian disruption.
-Instead, these effects were attributed to travel fatigue factors such as anxiety about air travel, disruption to routine, and dehydration from the dryness of the prolonged aircraft time.
-Jet lag started associating with circadian rhythms in the 1970s with the rise of entrainment and phase shift research, mimicking similar symptoms to jet lag when rhythms were disrupted.
+Jet lag started to be associated with circadian rhythms in the 1970s with the rise of entrainment and phase shift research, mimicking similar symptoms to jet lag when rhythms were disrupted.
 These associations began the official recognition of jet lag as an effect of circadian disruption rather than a factor of travel fatigue.

 The term jet lag is inspired by how people feel after travelling rapidly over several time zones, typically on a plane or jet-like form of transportation.
 The body's feeling of having to adjust to the new time zone serves as the inspiration for the "lag" component of the term.
 The term's first use was found in a Los Angeles Times article on February 13, 1966.
 Horace Sutton wrote, "If you're going to be a member of the Jet Set and fly off to Katmandu for coffee with King Mahedra, you can count on contracting Jet lag, a debility not unakin to a hangover.
 Jet Lag derives from the simple fact that jets travel so fast they leave your rhythms behind."
 The term began gaining popularity soon after, continuing to increase to this day.